I7-Examples/Zork/docs/source.txt

 shore is a large landing area."
 A nondrainable watersource called the pdl9 is in River5.
 Down from River5 is a dungeon called Moby Lossage.
+The rusty iron key is in Moby Lossage.
+The initial appearance of the rusty iron key is " ".
-Instead of looking while in Moby Lossage:  say "Unfortunately, a rubber raft doesn't provide much protection from the unfriendly sorts of rocks and boulders one meets at the bottom of many waterfalls.
-Including this one."; end the game in death.
+Every turn when the magic boat is in Moby Lossage and the player is in the magic boat:  say "Unfortunately, a rubber raft doesn't provide much protection from the unfriendly sorts of rocks and boulders one meets at the bottom of many waterfalls.
+Including this one."; end the game in death; remove the magic boat from play.

+A closed openable container called a red buoy is in River4.
+The initial appearance of the red buoy is "There is a red buoy here (probably a warning)."
+The capacity of the buoy is 20.
+The size of the buoy is 10.
+A large emerald is in the buoy.
+After taking the emerald: award 5 points; continue the action.
+The case-points of the emerald is 10.

 Instead of going east from River2:  say "The White Cliffs prevent your landing here."
 South of Tiny Cave is northwest of a room called Rocky Shore.
 The description of Rocky Shore is "You are on the west shore of the river.
 An entrance to a cave is to the northwest.
 The shore is very rocky here."